Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 *John:* Explore MADAMIRA.
 *Aysha:* Explore topic modeling options.
 *Jake:* Finalize Arabic newspaper sources and their date ranges.
 *Tobias:* Continue scrapping from sites on spreadsheet.
+*Thomas and saroosh:* Write script to produce word counts.
+*Christoph and Franzi:* Read about topic modeling and develop conceptional research questions related to *tafsir* and their authors.
+*Jonathan:* Prepare the scraping tool for Tuesday.

 _In class:_